Import from the US to Kenya

 Cargo Insurance Calculator — Marine Freight Insurance Cost

-Frequently Asked Questions — Importing from China to Kenya
+Frequently Asked Questions — Importing from the US to Kenya

 Compare Import Costs by Country

-Key duty and tax differences when importing the same product from China to each country
+Key duty and tax differences when importing the same product from the US to each country